JoseRaiders/JoseRaiders/README.md

 - 👨‍💻 All of my projects are available at [https://github.com/JoseRaiders](https://github.com/JoseRaiders)

-- 📝 I write articles on [https://dev.to/joseraiders](https://dev.to/joseraiders)
+- 📝 I want to get better at writing articles on [https://dev.to/joseraiders](https://dev.to/joseraiders)

-- ⚡ Fun fact **I'm an identical twin.
-I lived in Mexico for 6 months and still cannot speak Spanish**
+- ⚡ Fun fact **I lived in Mexico for 6 months and still cannot speak Spanish**

 <h3 align="left">Connect with me:</h3>
 <p align="left">